satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 system, alongside a more traditional anonymous peer review system.
 As scientists gain familiarity and journals gain experience with our proposed system, it can be refined and improved.
 Different reviewer metrics can be gathered and compared.
-Once enough data about the usefulness

 Example in practice